 A-1.7 Check water drain plug of fuel filter.

 A-1.8 Clean the radiator.
 Remove dust and dirt accumulated in the core and top up the cooling system, using clean water.

-(Warning: Do not remove the radiator cap while the coolant is hot.
-When cool, slowly rotate the cap to the first stop and allow sufficient time for excess pressure to escape before removing the cap completely)
+Warning: Do not remove the radiator cap while the coolant is hot.
+When cool, slowly rotate the cap to the first stop and allow sufficient time for excess pressure to escape before removing the cap completely.

 A-1.9 Make sure that the tension of the V-belts driving the dynamo/alternator and the fan is in accordance with the manufacturer’s recommendations.